imanif/imanif.github.io/_pages/about.md

 🧠 October 2026: presenting work on fiction in NLP at [TADA 2026](https://tada2026.org/)

-👩🏽‍💻 September 2026: starting as a Visiting AI Researcher at Meta FAIR
+👩🏽‍💻 September 2026: starting as a Visiting AI Researcher at Meta FAIR -->

-🗞️ July 2026: our work on Ai-generated animal stories was featured in UW News -->
+🗞️ August 2026: our FAccT paper was covered in [GeekWire](https://www.geekwire.com/2026/he-it-but-rarely-she-when-ai-models-write-kids-stories-about-animals-female-characters-vanish/)

 ☀️ June 2026: starting my Summer RAship at [HDSSI26](https://humanitiesdatalab.ds.lib.uw.edu/hdssi/)